Local

 “An investigator is reporting the incident, an alert would go to PennDOT then automatically go out to the automobile repair shops.
 Letting them know what the make and model of the car was, potential damage may be scene and any additional information that would help identify the car and owner,” said Rep. Morgan Cephas who represents parts of Philadelphia County.

 It’s similar to an Amber Alert to body shops, but if established it would be called Jay’s Alert after an eight-year-old girl in Philadelphia that lost her life in a hit and run accident.
-That driver only caught because of an auto body shop.
+That driver was only caught because of an auto body shop.

 “He let his girlfriend take his car over to another county to a car shop and luckily because it was all over the news, the car shop owner at the time reported it,” Cephas said.